“How Often Should I Get a Septic Tank Pump-Out?”

 Q: How often should I have my septic tank pumped?
 I hear greatly varying recommendations and I don’t want to run into trouble.

-A: The only reason septic tanks need to be pumped is because not all the solids that enter the tank end up being liquified and discharged into the soil through the perforated leaching pipes.
+A: There’s a good reason septic tanks need pumping out, and it’s widely misunderstoood.
+Pumping is necessary because not all the solids that enter the tank end up being liquified and discharged into the soil through the perforated leaching pipes.
 Slowly, over time, indigestible solids settle onto the bottom of the tank.
-The more the solids build up, the less the working capacity of the tank, the less time for digestion.
-Eventually, if the solids build up high enough, they will spill over into the next tank chamber, then ultimately into your leaching bed, plugging up the passages and causing sewage to back up like you see above.
+The more the solids build up, the less the working capacity of the tank becomes, the less time for digestion of waste.
+Eventually, if the solids build up high enough, they’ll spill over into the next tank chamber, then ultimately into your leaching bed, plugging up the passages and causing sewage to back up like you see below.
 Not good.

 0 Shares